mpartipilo/tikatours_src/data/extracted/content/tour/georgia-tours/adventure-tours/hiking-in-svaneti/itinerary.en.md

 A 45 minute drive takes us to Mulakhi (Zhabeshi), where the people dwell in the gorge of the Mulakhura River, famous for its multitude of towers.
 From here we take a trekking tour to Adhishi, a highland village 2040 metres above sea level and 27km from Mestia.
-You are surrounded by a breath\-taking view of the Greater Caucasus Mountains, with the landscaped dominated by medieval monuments.
+You are surrounded by a breath-taking view of the Greater Caucasus Mountains, with the landscaped dominated by medieval monuments.
 Your accommodation is a choice of a local guest house or in the nearby camping grounds.

 ### Day Five: Adhishi to Kala

-After breakfast at the camp, we set off on a 5\-6 hour (7\-10km) walking tour to the mountain community of Kala (Iprari), with lunch on the way.
+After breakfast at the camp, we set off on a 5-6 hour (7-10km) walking tour to the mountain community of Kala (Iprari), with lunch on the way.
 Again, your accommodation is a choice of a local guest house or in the nearby camping grounds.

 ### Day Six: Kala to Ushguli

-Our trek (7\-9km) takes us to Ushguli, a UNESCO World Heritage Site and a collection of villages famous for an abundance of watchtowers with the view of Georgia’s highest mountain, Mt Shkhara (5,068km).
+Our trek (7-9km) takes us to Ushguli, a UNESCO World Heritage Site and a collection of villages famous for an abundance of watchtowers with the view of Georgia’s highest mountain, Mt Shkhara (5,068km).